 Dublin-based aparthotel specialist Staycity opens its newest location in July, in the heart of Manchester’s historic Northern Quarter.
 The nine-storey new-build aparthotel has 224 studio and one-bed apartments sleeping up four people, with fully-equipped kitchens or kitchenettes.
 The property, which forms part of Manchester’s New Cross Neighbourhood Development Framework, offers 24-hour reception, a lounge area, pantry selling a food items and a Staycafé serving breakfast, snacks and drinks.
 There’s also an exercise room and guest laundry.
 Northern Quarter is Staycity’s second property in Manchester.
 The award-winning company opened a 182-apartment facility in Piccadilly’s Gateway House in May 2017.
 A 256-apartment property is also due to open in St Peter’s Square in October 2021 operating under Staycity’s premium brand Wilde Aparthotels by Staycity.

-EAT: New food and entertainment space for Barbirolli Square
+FOOD AND DRINK: New food and entertainment space for Barbirolli Square

 A fresh addition for the city’s thriving food and drink scene, Society is a hub for street food, craft beer, wine and cocktails with an impressive line-up of talented independent chefs and a packed programme of events and entertainment.
 Launched in May, the 8,000 sq ft hub features five independently-owned kitchens, a cocktail bar and specialist taproom by Hebden Bridge-based craft brewery Vocation.
 Traders include Slap & Pickle diner serving a menu of burgers, vegan burgers and loaded fries; pan-Asian specialists Manzoku Street Food, and a cool Korean concept called Yoki.
 Completing the line-up, founders of local restaurant Elnecot have launched their new concept Dokes Pizzeria at Society, serving fresh stone-baked pizzas.

-EAT: The Refuge at Kimpton Clocktower unviels its first Afternoon Tea offering
+FOOD AND DRINK: The Refuge at Kimpton Clocktower unviels its first Afternoon Tea offering

 Expect a classic affair with a contemporary twist, featuring savoury treats, scones and three-tiers of sweet treats.
 The new afternoon tea menu at The Refuge is available every Tuesday to Thursday, served from 1pm to 4pm, from Tuesday 20 July.
 For savoury treats, there’s a Cheddar cheese custard with flatbread crisps, baby carrots and radishes; a fresh Oak-smoked salmon with beetroot chutney, labneh and pumpernickel; and a punchy Pork and kimchi sausage roll.
 To follow, there’s buttery Date and sour cherry scones, accompanied by clotted cream and strawberry preserve.
 But the showstopper is a three-tiered cake stand, featuring Fig Battenberg, Passion fruit and white chocolate opera cake, Spiced carrot cake with cardamom and rose petal, Yoghurt, honey and tahini choux bun, and a Black Forest gateaux.